 - (2) Parking, loading, and circulation. - (A) Surface parking lots should be located and designed to provide safe and efficient vehicular and pedestrian circulation within the site, while minimizing the visual impact of cars.
-Parking spaces should be located to provide convenient access to major destination points on the site... - (B) Loading areas should be visually unobtrusive and located to minimize conflicts with vehicles or pedestrians...

-(C) Vehicular and pedestrian circulation on a site should be safe, efficient, and convenient for both pedestrians and drivers...
+Parking spaces should be located to provide convenient access to major destination points on the site... - (B) Loading areas should be visually unobtrusive and located to minimize conflicts with vehicles or pedestrians... - (C) Vehicular and pedestrian circulation on a site should be safe, efficient, and convenient for both pedestrians and drivers...

-The site has one proposed entry/exit point along Walker Mill Road.
+The site has one entry/exit point along Walker Mill Road.
 Vehicular access to the rear of the site is gate controlled to limit access beyond the secured area.
 Two truck turning exhibits were also provided to demonstrate the ability for large vehicles to maneuver through the site.
 Sidewalk connections and a crosswalk are provided along the Walker Mill Road and Ritchie Road frontage.
 A crosswalk for pedestrians is provided in the rear parking area of the site, to facilitate movement through the parking lot.
 These designated pedestrian areas will separate the interaction between pedestrians and motorists.

-(3) Lighting.
+The proposed loading area will be visually unobtrusive, in that it will be screened as required by the Landscape Manual (see Finding 11).

-(A) For uses permitting nighttime activities, adequate illumination should be provided.
+- (3) Lighting. - (A) For uses permitting nighttime activities, adequate illumination should be provided.
 Light fixtures should enhance the site's design character.